isomerpages/govtech-stp/_travel-and-health-control-measures/05a-FAQ.md

 The Government will review whether to extend the requirement to short-term visitors from other countries, taking into consideration the availability of products in the insurance market.

 #### 12. Do recovered COVID-19 visitors need to buy insurance?
 How about vaccinated travellers?

-Yes, both recovered and vaccinated foreign travellers need to buy insurance before being approval to travel to Singapore.
+Yes, both recovered and vaccinated foreign travellers need to buy insurance before travel to Singapore.
 There is still a risk that these travellers can get the COVID-19 infection, and require medical attention or hospitalisation for evaluation.

 #### 13. Should the COVID-19 treatment cost go beyond $30,000, who will pay the excess?